-- CMS has created a website location for COVID-19 stakeholder call recordings and transcripts, and daily CMS COVID-19 news alerts can be found here. - In response to the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), CMS has released the first guidance required under the Act: - The Act required CMS to expand its accelerated and advance payment program, and on March 28 a statement and fact sheet were released providing guidance on the policy. - For additional analysis, read this A&B advisory (3/30/20) on the CMS guidance. - CMS, on behalf of Vice President Mike Pence, sent a letter to the nation's hospitals requesting they report data in connection with their efforts to fight the COVID-19 pandemic.
+- Physicians and Other Practitioners (PDF) - Ambulances (PDF) - Hospitals (PDF) - Teaching Hospitals, Teaching Physicians and Medical Residents (PDF) - Long Term Care Facilities (Skilled Nursing Facilities and/or Nursing Facilities) (PDF) - Home Health Agencies (PDF) - Hospices (PDF) - Inpatient Rehabilitation Facilities (PDF) - Long Term Care Hospitals & Extended Neoplastic Disease Care Hospitals (PDF) - Rural Health Clinics (RHCs) and Federally Qualified Health Centers (FQHCs) (PDF) - Laboratories (PDF) - End Stage Renal Disease (ESRD) Facilities (PDF) - Durable Medical Equipment (PDF) - Participants in the Medicare Diabetes Prevention Program (PDF) - Medicare Advantage and Part D Plans (PDF) - The telehealth expansion waiver, which was original expanded in the Coronavirus Preparedness and Response Supplemental (1.0), was further expanded in the CARES Act.
+The full details of the latest changes are discussed in this A&B advisory (3/31/20). - The CARES Act required CMS to expand its accelerated and advance payment program, and on March 28 a statement and fact sheet were released providing guidance on the policy.
+For additional analysis, read this A&B advisory (3/30/20) on the CMS guidance. - CMS released an announcement on Monday pausing certain parts of Review Choice Demonstration in all states, in response to the COVID-19 emergency.
+Claims subject to the demonstration (all choices) will go through post payment review at a later date, though providers can still request pre-claim review if they choose. - CMS, on behalf of Vice President Mike Pence, sent a letter (3/30/20) to the nation's hospitals requesting they report data in connection with their efforts to fight the COVID-19 pandemic.
 Among the details requested are daily reports regarding bed capacity and supplies. - The CMS Center for Clinical Standards and Quality (CCSQ) issued a memorandum (3/26/20) stating that under the Clinical Laboratory Improvement Act (CLIA) the agency would allow laboratories to utilize temporary testing sites, such as the pathologist's home, for remote review and reporting of slides/images as long as specific criteria are met.